blastur/glesys-dnshook/README.md

 `letsencrypt.sh`) that allows you to use [GleSYS](https://www.glesys.com/) DNS records to respond to `dns-01` challenges.

-The hook requires Python, a GleSYS account and an API key.
+The hook requires Python 3.x, a GleSYS account and an API key.

 ## Installation